oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/private_copies/README.md

 This tutorial demonstrates a simple example of applying the `private_copies` attribute to an array within a loop in a task kernel to trade off the on-chip memory use and throughput of the loop.

 ### Description of the `private_copies` Attribute
 The `private_copies` attribute is a memory attribute that enables you to control the number of private copies of any variable or array declared inside a pipelined loop.
-These private copies allow multiple iterations of the loop to run concurrently by providing them their own private workspaces.
+These private copies allow multiple iterations of the loop to run concurrently by providing them their own private copies of arrays to operate on.
 The number of concurrent loop iterations is limited by the number of private copies specified by the `private_copies` attribute.

 #### Example: